Karimbou/flutter_course_defaults/starter/bmi_calculator/README.md

 ## What you will learn

-- How to use Flutter themes to create coherent branding.
+- How to use Flutter themes to create coherent branding. (updated)
 - How to create multi-page apps using Flutter Routes and Navigator.
 - How to extract and refactor Flutter Widgets with a click of the button.
 - How to pass functions as parameters and fields.